Our Mission Statement:

 On May 15, 2006, Sue Kunitomi Embrey passed away, leaving a legacy for generations to remember and a nation to reflect upon.
 Since her loss, the Committee has continued the work she started some 36 years earlier.
 The pilgrimages continue to draw over 1,000 participants who come from all over the nation, and the Manzanar At Dusk program is attended by over 300 people each year, with college students returning to the leadership role in organizing the program in 2011.

-The Manzanar Committee, which has sponsored the Pilgrimage going on 44 years, along with the Manzanar At Dusk program since 1997 (the program was originally known as Manzanar After Dark), is an all-volunteer organization, incorporated under the laws of the State of California as a non-profit educational organization.
+The Manzanar Committee, which has sponsored the Pilgrimage since 1969, along with the Manzanar At Dusk program since 1997 (the program was originally known as Manzanar After Dark), is an all-volunteer organization, incorporated under the laws of the State of California as a non-profit educational organization.
 We invite your support, your energy, and your participation as a member.
 All donations, which can be made by clicking on the “Donate” button at right, are tax-deductible to the fullest extent of the law.

 You may contact the Committee at: